onlyquake/xonotic-wiki/Old_Creating_Maps.markdown

 ### Compiling from Source

-NetRadiant is included with the git checkout from the [[Repository Access|repository]].
+NetRadiant is included with the git checkout from the [Repository Access](repository).
 On a Linux/UNIX system, the basic technique for building is to change to your **./xonotic/netradiant** directory and use ‘make’ to compile it.
 Resolve any dependencies.
 The binary file is located in **./xonotic/netradiant/install**, ‘radiant.x86’.

 *directions to compile on windows \_ h3.
 Builds